 Inspired by creation and reminiscent of impressionism, Laura’s paintings and color palette are deeply influenced by the works of Claude Monet.
 Land, sky and waterscapes are favored subject matter with a strong emphasis on light and reflection.
 She seeks to create balanced compositions that suggest a feeling of serenity and the stilling of time as she works from her own photography and imagination.
-Various brushes and palette knives are used to carefully place color and create texture to achieve movement in each piece.
-Final images often evolve over the course of the painting and after laying an initial foundation and subsequent layers of color.
+Palette knives are used to create texture and achieve movement in each piece.

-Drawing upon her background in floral design and her love of flowers, Laura has most recently been exploring painting florals.
-Her desire is to capture the timeless beauty of flowers from a non-traditional perspective, as a bride would gaze upon her bouquet or as one would pause to look down to observe the beauty of a garden rose.
-In her most recent floral work, Laura’s intent is that the observer see the beauty and fragility of the flower as a metaphor for life and the process of personal growth.
+Drawing upon her background in floral design, Laura’s love of flowers naturally led to a floral series.
+Her concept is to capture the timeless beauty of flowers from a non-traditional perspective, as a bride would gaze upon her bouquet or as one would pause to look down to observe a garden rose.
+Her intent is to portray the beauty and fragility of the flower as a metaphor for life and the process of personal growth.

 Laura’s work has been featured in Better Homes and Gardens, Birmingham Magazine, The Cottage Journal, Birmingham Home & Garden, The Cottage Journal and the hardbound book Cottage Style - A Palette of White.
-She is represented by the Grand Bohemian Gallery in Mountain Brook, Alabama; Liz Lane Gallery, Homewood, AL; and G. Grace Gallery in Nashville, Tennessee; Rivers Spencer Showroom, New Orleans and is currently accepting commissions.
+Her paintings and sculpture can be found in many residential and commercial projects throughout the Southeast.
+She sells her work through galleries and on a direct commission basis.

 Commission inquiries are welcomed and pricing is available upon request.
 LMCartistry@outlook.com or (205) 901-3591